 1.8.2.
 Check-in comments

-Please ensure any commit comments use this format if related to a task or issue in JIRA.
-This helps JIRA pick out these checkins and display them on the issue, making it very useful for back/forward porting fixes.
+Please ensure any commit comments use this format if related to an issue.
 If your comment does not follow this format, your commit may not be merged into upstream.

 1.9.
 Logging